MrAppiah/HomeEase-Mortgage-Calculator/README.md

 - 💰 **Interactive Mortgage Calculator** – Instantly calculates monthly payments based on property price, deposit, term, and interest rate.
 - 📊 **Visual Dashboard** – Displays a dynamic **pie chart** of principal vs. total interest using Recharts.
 - 🧠 **Smart Global State Management** – Built with React Context and a custom hook (`useMortgage`).
-- 📱 **Responsive Design** – Fully optimized for both mobile and desktop layouts via Tailwind CSS.
+- 📱 **Responsive Design** – Fully optimised for both mobile and desktop layouts via Tailwind CSS.
 - ⚡ **Fast + Type-Safe** – Powered by Vite and TypeScript for speed and developer confidence.

 ---